BloxdioCannoli/Bloxdio-Pet-Info/README.md

 # Info
 - This contains things regarding the new items, friendship points/levels, and more!
 - All videos in `Info.md` are by [Bloxdio Cannoli](https://www.youtube.com/channel/UCxf8WF6JNEIGCyb9hpfIITg/).
-- All information and coders are by [Bloxdio Cannoli](https://www.youtube.com/channel/UCxf8WF6JNEIGCyb9hpfIITg/) if not otherwise specified.
+- All information and codes are by [Bloxdio Cannoli](https://www.youtube.com/channel/UCxf8WF6JNEIGCyb9hpfIITg/) if not otherwise specified.
 - Hunger multiplier info suggested and gathered by [@GGbong1000](https://www.youtube.com/@GGbong1000)!
 - Update announcement at https://youtube.com/shorts/jEHv6JpJ4QA